 Ever since the launch of the Creative Cloud platform, Adobe has relied heavily on its online content distribution network to provide fast app downloads for its subscribers.

 This has made things a bit easier overall, but it’s a big change for many users.
-If you’re not sure how to get your new Photoshop subscription ready to use on your computer, I’ve got you covered with info for how to download and install Photoshop for both Windows 10 PCs and macOS.
+If you’re not sure how to get your new Photoshop subscription ready to use on your computer, I’ve got you covered with info on how to download and install Photoshop for both Windows PCs and macOS.